How To Add Charts And Graphs To WordPress

 Click on ‘Visualizations‘ …

-Find the element to be added to your content and click the “insert” icon …
+Find the chart or graph you want to add to your content and click on the “insert” icon …

-After you have added your element, click on Publish to publish (or update) your page or post …
+Once you have finished adding the shortcode, click on Publish to publish (or update) your page or post …

-After publishing your page/post, click ‘View post’ to see the result …
+After updating the post/page, click ‘View post’ to see the end result …

-Your element will show in where you’ve inserted the shortcode …
+Your post or page will display the item in where you have added the shortcode …

-As mentioned earlier, Visualizer also displays responsive elements for mobile browsers …
+As mentioned previously, the plugin also displays responsive charts and graphs for mobile viewing …

-As you can see, WordPress Visualizer lets you add and customize dynamic charts and graphs in your content.
-You can change your data and your changes will automatically be reflected wherever you have inserted your charts, graphs, comparison bars , etc. in your site.
-This makes managing dynamic graph data in WordPress very easy.
+As you can see, WordPress Visualizer allows you to add and customize dynamic charts and graphs in your content.
+You can update your data and your changes will automatically be reflected wherever you have inserted your charts, graphs, comparison bars , etc. in your website.
+This is a real time-saving benefit of the plugin if you’re adding interactive chart data in WordPress.

-The developers of this plugin have created a number of tutorials you can refer to for ways to edit, customize and use Visualizer.
+The developers of this plugin have created a series of step-by-step tutorials you can refer to to learn how to edit, customize and use WordPress Visualizer.

 Congratulations!
-Now you know how to easily add colorful and interactive pie charts and graphs to your WordPress content.
+Now you know how to add stunning and dynamic pie charts and graphs to WordPress.